 A major objective of nuclear theory is to explain the structure and dynamics of nuclei in a fully microscopic approach.
-In such an approach the nucleons-the nucleus' constituents-interact with each other in terms of many-body (primarily, two- and three-body) effective interactions, and with external electroweak probes via effective currents describing the coupling of these probes to individual nucleons and many-body clusters of them.
+In such an approach the nucleons interact with each other in terms of many-body (primarily, two-and three-body) effective interactions, and with external electroweak probes via effective currents describing the coupling of these probes to individual nucleons and many-body clusters of them.
 We will refer below to this approach as the basic model of nuclear theory.

 For light nuclei (s- and p-shell nuclei up to 12C), quantum Monte Carlo (QMC) and, in particular, Green's Function Monte Carlo (GFMC) methods allow us to carry out first-principles, accurate calculations of a variety of nuclear properties [1-3] within the basic model.
 These calculations retain the full complexity of the manybody correlations induced by the Hamiltonians and currents, which have an intricate spin-isospin operator structure.
-When coupled to these numerically accurate QMC methods, the deceptively simple picture put forward in the basic model provides a quantitative and accurate description of the structure and dynamics of light nuclei over a broad energy range, from the keV's relevant in nuclear astrophysical contexts [3-5], to the MeV's of low-lying nuclear spectra [3, 6] and radiative decay processes [2, 7], to the GeV's probing the short-range structure of nuclei and the limits of the basic model itself [2, 8-10].
+When coupled to the numerically accurate QMC methods, the deceptively simple picture put forward in the basic model provides a quantitative and accurate description of the structure and dynamics of light nuclei over a broad energy range, from the keV's relevant in nuclear astrophysical contexts [3-5], to the MeV's of low-lying nuclear spectra [3, 6] and radiative decay processes [2, 7], to the GeV's probing the short-range structure of nuclei and the limits of the basic model itself [2, 8- 10].

 In the present study we focus on low-energy weak transitions in nuclei with mass number A=6-10.
-To the best of our knowledge, calculations of β -decays and electron-capture processes in this mass range have relied so far, with the exception of Refs.
-[11, 12] discussed below and of Ref.
-[13] reporting on the 6 He β -decay, on relatively simple shell-model or cluster descriptions of the nuclear states involved in the transitions.
-The shell model-itself an approximation of the basic model-has typically failed to reproduce the measured Gamow-Teller (GT) matrix elements governing these weak transitions, unless use was made of an effective one-body GT operator, in which the nucleon axial coupling constant g_A is quenched relative to its free value [14, 15] (ranging from $g_A^{\rm eff} \simeq 0.85\,g_A$ in the light nuclei under consideration here to $g_A^{\rm eff} \simeq 0.7\,g_A$ in heavy nuclei).
-More phenomenologically successful (and less so) models have been based on α -nucleon-nucleon (for A=6) or α^{-3} H and α^{-3} He (for A=7) or $\alpha^{-}\alpha^{-}$ nucleonnucleon (for A=10) clusterization, and have used Faddeev techniques with a separable representation of the nucleon-nucleon and α -nucleon interaction [16] or the resonating-group method [17] or rather crude potential wells [18].
+In this mass range there are few microscopic calculations of GT matrix elements.
+Calculations based on the one-body GT operator have been performed, e.g., in Refs.
+[11, 12].
+To the best of our knowledge, calculations that account for many-body terms in addition to the one-body GT operator have been carried out in Refs.
+[13, 14] (discussed below) and Refs.
+[15, 16] that report on the 6He β -decay.
+However, most of the calculations of β -decays and electron-capture processes in this mass range have mainly relied on relatively simple shell-model or cluster descriptions of the nuclear states involved in the transitions.

+The shell model-itself an approximation of the basic model-has typically failed to reproduce the measured Gamow-Teller (GT) matrix elements governing these weak transitions, unless use was made of an effective one-body GT operator, in which the nucleon axial coupling constant g_A is quenched relative to its free value [17-19] (ranging from $g_A^{\rm eff} \simeq 0.85\,g_A$ in the light nuclei under consideration here to $g_A^{\rm eff} \simeq 0.7\,g_A$ in heavy nuclei).
+More phenomenological models have been based on α -nucleon-nucleon (for A=6) or α -3H and α -3He (for A=7) or α - α -nucleon-nucleon (for A=10) clusterization, and have used Faddeev techniques with a separable representation of the nucleon-nucleon and α -nucleon interactions [20] or the resonating-group method [21] or rather crude potential wells [22].
 While these studies provide useful insights into the structure of these light systems, nevertheless their connection to the basic model is rather tenuous.
-In particular, they do not explain whether the required quenching of g_A in shell-model calculations reflects deficiencies in the corresponding wave functions-possibly due to the lack of correlations and/or to limitations in model space-or in the model adopted for the nuclear axial current, in which many-body terms are typically neglected.
+In particular, they do not explain whether the required quenching of g_A in shell-model calculations reflects deficiencies in the corresponding wave functions possibly due to the lack of correlations and/or to limitations in model space-or in the model adopted for the nuclear axial current, in which many-body terms are typically neglected.